- Category: Frontpage

 While we cannot guarantee life span, we do make every effort to assure our dogs are in good health.
 We also will inform you before adoption, if you have decided to adopt a dog that does have a known health issue.
 All dogs are fully vetted at the time of adoption which includes spay/neuter, microchiping, all vaccines - Rabies, Bordetella, and DHLP - along with heartworm check and the first month of preventative.
 The only exception would be puppies, and they will be fully up to date on their vaccines for their age.
 You will receive paperwork to bring to your vet, so you will know when their next set of shots are due.

-Our adoption fees range from $200-$450 depending on the dog.
+Our adoption fees range from $200-$1500 depending on the dog.
+We do list this for each dog in the discription.
 Puppies are the highest because they take the most care and vetting before being adoption ready.
 We make every effort to make sure prices are fair for each dog.
 Please understand all prices include the dog being fully vetted and health checked.
 It is vitally important to us that our dogs go to the best homes possible, so our prices are set to assure serious applicants only.
 The adoption fee is on a cash basis and is non-refundable.
 Please also note, no one in this organization is on a salary of any kind through the rescue.
 All money from adoptions goes directly back into saving more dogs.

 All adopters must sign an adoption agreement when adopting any of our dogs.
 This agreement states that you will take proper care of your new dog including future vet care when needed.
 All adoption agreements also state that the dog will be returned to the rescue if the adopter can no longer keep the dog for any reason.
 We highly recommend allowing at least a month for a dog to adjust; oftentimes settling into a new home can take time and lots and lots of patience.
 Always remember you are adopting a dog that has been through something in order to end up in rescue, so it is important to be understanding and patient with them as they adjust to their new life.